BSc(Hons) Midwifery (Blended Learning)

 Midwives are in high demand across the UK and graduates enter careers in a wide range of roles for the NHS and independent sector employers.
 We have close links with our NHS partners, and they are the main employers of midwifery graduates.

-Once qualified, you can choose to progress into specialist areas, such as working with teenage mothers or women with drug or alcohol problems.
+Once qualified, you can choose to progress into specialist areas, such as working with service-users who misuse drugs or alcohol.
 You could also become a specialist midwifery practitioner in areas such as infant feeding, management, lecturing or research.

 Graduate midwives continue their professional development throughout their career, and we offer many post-qualifying courses to support your learning.